ardoq/k8s-ardoq-bridge/DEVELOPMENT.md

 You will see in the code `./operators` defines how we filter and act on events

-Here is a simple example that adds a label to the kubeops pod when it is installed in the cluster as a deployment (through the helm chart).
+Here is a simple example that adds a label to the ardoqk8sbridge pod when it is installed in the cluster as a deployment (through the helm chart).

 ```go